fradetjulien/product-CPI/README.md

 # CPI

-By getting a product ID, build a graphic which showing the inflation rate from a start year to an end year.
+By getting a product ID, build a graphic which shows the inflation rate from a start year to an end year.

 ## Installation